The Strangers: Prey at Night

 The inciting incident occurs at 10 minutes when A knock at the door.
 A young woman in a mask asks "Is Tamara home?" - the first appearance of the strangers who will terrorize the family..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The masked strangers launch their full attack on the trailer.
+This shows the protagonist's commitment to The masked strangers launch their full attack on the trailer.
 The family realizes they are being hunted and must fight to survive.
 The normal family trip becomes a desperate fight for life., moving from reaction to action.

 The Collapse moment at 63 minutes (73% through) represents the emotional nadir.
 Here, Luke is stabbed and critically wounded saving Kinsey.
 He appears to die, leaving Kinsey completely alone.
 Her last family member is gone - the ultimate low point., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.